Mucharski/Mucharski/README.md

 - 📫 How to reach me **igor.m99@hotmail.com**

 - ⚡ Fun fact **I already programmed in PHP, C, C# and Java.
-But, my love is JavaScript**
+But my love is JavaScript**

 <h3 align="left">Connect with me:</h3>
 <p align="left">